marcklemp/vips/README.md

 ## Key Features

-- Work directly with OpenAI's GPT-4 and GPT-3.5-turbo models in Emacs.
+- Work directly with OpenAI's LLM models, such as GPT-4 and GPT-4 Turbo, in Emacs.
 - Customize parameters for OpenAI's API, including max tokens, temperature, top-p, frequency penalty, and presence penalty to fine-tune the output.
 - Translate text seamlessly using the DeepL API.
 - Choose your target language for translation.